L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Acknowledgments

 \section{Acknowledgments}

 This research was funded by TUM Georg Nemetschek Institute of Artificial Intelligence for the Built World, project "NERF2BIM”, PI Christoph Holst.
-Many thanks to the City of Munich / GeodatenService for supporting this research.
+Many thanks to the City of Munich / GeodatenService for supporting this research, to 3D Mapping Solutions\footnote{\url{https://www.3d-mapping.de/}} for providing the MLS point clouds of Ingolstadt as part of the SAVeNoW research project, and to Leonard Trill for data collection.